 Abstract

-This document reports the crosscheck results for proposal JCTVC-X0072 on closed form HDR 4:2:0 chroma subsampling.
+This document reports a crosscheck results for proposal JCTVC-X0072 on closed form HDR 4:2:0 chroma subsampling.
 X0072 evaluated several luma adjustment algorithms (disable, iterative micro-grading, proposed Algorithm1 and proposed Algorithm2) and also studied practical scenario using mismatched upsampling filters.
 We repeated the experiments and the objective metrics matched with those results provided in JCTVC-X0072.
 Results indicate that the difference in performance of Algorithm 2 and micro-grading is smaller than the performance drop when the upsampling filter in the “decoder” mismatches the upsampling filter in the “encoder”.
 For the test dataset, the subjective quality of the Algorithm 2 is indistinguishable to micro-grading with lower complexity.

 Introduction